djcooke/compendium/collections/_pt_091_enemies/dreamer.md

     votive"
   - "The explosion is weaker than other AoEs, and DPS/healers can (barely) survive it with double HP from barkbalm incense or the Immolation votive"
+  - "The explosion is blocked if the enemy dies while asleep, either from damage over time or from direct damage that kills"
 ---